 Access to Asylum: The law provides for the granting of asylum or refugee status, and the government has an established system for providing protection to refugees.

+Freedom of Movement: The government did not permit refugees to move freely within the country.
 Refugees were required to live at the government’s Osire refugee settlement.
-The government cooperated with the NGO Komeho Namibia to provide food, shelter, water, and sanitation at the settlement.
-The government issued identification cards and exit permits allowing refugees to leave the settlement to travel to a specified place for a limited period.
-The government maintained strict control over civilian access to the Osire refugee settlement but provided regular unrestricted access to the ICRC, UNHCR, and UNHCR’s NGO partners.
+The government maintained strict control over public access to the settlement but provided regular, unrestricted access to UNHCR, and UNHCR’s NGO partners.
+The government cooperated with UNHCR to provide food, shelter, health care, water, and sanitation at the settlement.
+The government issued identification cards and exit permits allowing refugees to leave the settlement to travel to specified locations for defined periods.

 Section 3.
 Freedom to Participate in the Political Process